netarchivesuite/netsearch/netarchive-archon/doc/readme.txt

 An nice API page can be seen at: http://belinda:9721/netarchive-archon/   (API tab) There are more methods that will be described later, but they are only necessary in case of something goes wrong.

-Example script that registre all arc files from a folder (/netarkiv/01/0003/filedir/) in archon:
+Example script that register all arc files from a folder (/netarkiv/01/0003/filedir/) in archon:
-Notice this will also registre the meta-data files, and this should be kept out.
+Notice this will also register the meta-data files, and this should be kept out.
 But nothing happens if they are added.